vijay4565/markdown-portfolio/_includes/03-links.md

-![Replace the filler text with a link to your GitHub profile].(https://example.com)
+[Replace the filler text with a link to your GitHub profile].(https://example.com)